 - Undiagnosed illnesses.
 These are illnesses that may include but are not limited to: abnormal weight loss, fatigue, cardiovascular disease, muscle and joint pain, headache, menstrual disorders, neurological and psychological problems, skin conditions, respiratory disorders, and sleep disturbances.

-- Functional gastrointestinal disorders.
+- Diagnosable functional gastrointestinal disorders.
 Functional gastrointestinal disorders are a group of conditions characterized by chronic or recurrent symptoms that are unexplained.
 These disorders may include but are not limited to irritable bowel syndrome, functional dyspesia, functional vomiting, functional constipation, functional bloating, functional abdominal pain syndrome, and functional dysphagia.

-Presumptive disorders will be considered to have been incurred in or aggravated by service even if there is no evidence of such disease during active service.
-With three exceptions (see astericks), one of the following must have become manifest to a degree of 10 percent or more within 1 year of the date of separation from a qualifying period of active service:
+Certain presumptive diseases, which will be considered to have been incurred in or aggravated by service even if there is no evidence of such disease during active service.
+With three exceptions (see asterisks), one of the following must have become manifest to a degree of 10 percent or more within 1 year of the date of separation from a qualifying period of active service:

 - Campylobacter jejuni